DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 - training lasts one academic year full-time, or longer part-time
 - you can apply for paid teaching jobs as soon as you successfully complete your training and gain English qualified teacher status (QTS)
 - you'll earn at least £30,000 a year (or more in London) when you qualify as a teacher
-- you can update, extend or switch your visa to live and work in the UK long-term
+- you may need to extend or switch your visa to live and work in the UK long-term

 ## Step 1: check your qualifications